mohamed-khaledes/mohamed-khaledes/README.md

 <h1 align="left">Hi.<br> I'm Mohamed Khaled.</h1>

-<h4>As a 21-year-old frontend developer with one year of professional experience, my name is Mohamed Khaled Student at Mansoura University studying Computer Science in the College of Science.
+<h4>As a 22-year-old frontend developer with two years of professional experience, my name is Mohamed Khaled I graduated from Mansoura University with a Bachelor's degree in Computer Science from the College of Science.
+Throughout my studies, I developed a strong foundation in programming, algorithms, and software development, complemented by hands-on projects that honed my problem-solving skills.
+I am passionate about leveraging technology to create innovative solutions.
 I bring a strong foundation in HTML, CSS, and JavaScript, along with expertise in Bootstrap, React.js, Redux.js, Tailwind.css, and API integration.
 I am well-versed in the basics of web development and have a keen understanding of modern development practices.
 I am also proficient in using Jest for testing.
 I am passionate about creating engaging and user-friendly interfaces, and I am committed to staying updated with the latest industry trends and best practices.
 With a proven track record of delivering high-quality, responsive, and visually appealing web applications, I am dedicated to leveraging my skills to drive impactful and innovative frontend solutions. </h4>